Nao's analysis results

 Summary

-While they may appear as a negative legacy, there is actually hope that wounds can be transformed into strength.
+While they may appear as a negative legacy, there is hope that wounds can be transformed into strength.

 However, this should not be interpreted as justifying the abuse or bullying.